iwk549/react-svg-tournament-bracket/README.md

 - **homeTeamScore**: integer
 - **awayTeamScore**: integer

   the score of the each team.
-Used for bolding the winning team
+Can be displayed next to the team name on the bracket.
+Also used for bolding the winning team

 - **homeTeamPKs**: integer
 - **awayTeamPKs**: integer